MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/helpfiles.md

 menu:
   main:
     identifier: "helpfiles"
-    title: "Creation of module help files in MATE"
+    title: "Creation of Module Help Files in MATE"
     weight: 400
     parent: "macro_modules"
 ---

 # Example 2.3: Creation of Module Help
 Generating help of a macro module is part of the video about macro modules from [Example 2: Creation of global macro modules](tutorials/basicmechanisms/macromodules/globalmacromodules)
 {{< youtube "M4HnA0d1V5k">}}